-Overall, the fiscal year 2005-06 and 2006-07 budgets have assumed a gradual recovery in discretionary General Fund revenues from prior-year levels.
-The achievement of the revenue estimates is dependent upon a variety of known and unknown factors, including the general economy of the San Francisco Bay Area and the State, and certain State budget decisions, which could have either a positive or negative economic impact on City revenues.
+Overall, the fiscal year 2005-06 budget assumes a gradual recovery in discretionary general fund revenues from fiscal year 2004-05 levels.
+The achievement of the revenue estimates is dependent upon a variety of known and unknown factors, including the general economy of the Bay Area and the State, and certain State budget decisions, which could have either a positive or negative economic impact on City revenues.
 These conditions and circumstances may cause the actual results achieved by the City to be materially different from the estimates and projections described herein.
+The Controller has also in the past issued Six- and Nine-Month Budget Status Reports during the fiscal year.
+The most recent reports can be viewed at Controller's website at www.sfgov.org/controller.
+(These reports are not incorporated by reference herein.)

-Under the Charter, the Treasurer-Tax Collector, upon recommendation of the Controller, is authorized to transfer legally available moneys to the City's operating cash reserve from any unencumbered funds then held in the pooled investment fund.
+Under provisions of the San Francisco Administrative Code, the Treasurer-Tax Collector, upon recommendation of the Controller, is authorized to transfer legally available moneys to the City's operating cash reserve from any unencumbered funds then held in the pooled investment fund.
 The operating cash reserve is available to cover cash flow deficits in various City funds, including the City's General Fund.
 From time to time, the Treasurer-Tax Collector has transferred unencumbered moneys in the pooled investment fund to the operating cash reserve to cover temporary cash flow deficits in the General Fund and other funds of the City.
 Any such transfers must be repaid within one year of the transfer, together with interest at the then current interest rate earned on the pooled funds.
+See "Investment Policy" below.
+Additionally, in November 2003, voters approved the creation of the City's Rainy Day Reserve into which the previous Charter-mandated Cash Reserve was incorporated.

-On a related note, the City has not issued tax and revenue anticipation notes ("TRANs") to finance cash flow needs since fiscal year 1996-97.
-The City does not anticipate issuing TRANs for fiscal year 2006-07.
-See "-Investment Policy" below.
+In the past, the City has funded its General Fund cash flow deficits through the annual issuance of tax and revenue anticipation notes ("TRANs"); however, the City has not issued TRANs since fiscal year 1996-97.
+The City does not anticipate issuing TRANs for the fiscal year 2005-06.